 Of course, the breading is different from schnitzel, with panko bread crumbs used as the coating in tonkatsu.

 In this case, you can see they left the cutlet in the deep fryer a little too long.
 The breading was much darker than it should be.
 Tonkatsu should have more of a golden color.
+We’d even recommend an air fryer, to make it a bit healthier.

 The meat still tasted good, especially with the curry sauce, but less time in the deep fryer would have been better.